Jonathan has an infectious joy in his conducting and music-making

 A very talented young conductor

 Jonathan Mann is one of Wales’ most exciting musicians and from 2017-19 was the Sir Charles Mackerras Conducting Fellow at Trinity Laban Conservatoire of Music and Dance.
 He has conducted extensively internationally and has broadcast on television and radio.

 Prize winner at the Jeunesses Musicales International Conducting Competition 2015 in Bucharest, he received the George Enescu Philharmonic Orchestra prize and a special jury prize leading to his Polish debut with the Kielce Philharmonic Orchestra.
 In September 2019 he was selected as one of 20 finalists from 300 auditionees to participate in the prestigious Besancon International Conducting Competition in France.

-As founder and Music Director of the Cardiff Sinfonietta he has overseen the orchestra’s expansion over an 14 year period.
+As founder and Music Director of the Cardiff Sinfonietta he has overseen the orchestra’s expansion over a 15 year period.
 The orchestra recently broadcast for the BBC and S4C and has worked with soloists including Nicola Benedetti, Dame Evelyn Glennie, Benjamin Grosvenor, Sunwook Kim and Dennis O’Neill.

 Jonathan Mann studied at the Royal Academy of Music and Guildhall School of Music and Drama.
 His conducting mentors are Colin Metters, George Hurst, Jac Van Steen and Bernard Haitink with whom he worked with at the Lucerne Festival.